oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 ===== Branches Type - Name under Product Version
 <branches-type---name-under-product-version>
-If adjacent property `category` has the value `product_version`, the value of `name` MUST NOT contain version ranges of any kind.
+If adjacent property `category` has the value `product_version`, the value of `name` SHALL NOT contain version ranges of any kind.

 #emph[Examples 1 (for `name` when using
 `product_version`):]#box()<branches-type---name-under-product-version-eg-1>